-March 3rd, 2019 kicks off Professional Pet Sitters Week!
+March 7th, 2021 kicks off Professional Pet Sitters Week!
 It’s a perfect time to say thanks to the wonderful people who care for your pooches while you’re away.
-Here are a few nice gestures that will help show your gratitude.
+Here are a few ways to show gratitude to your awesome dog sitter.

 Not all dogs do well in daycare, and they may be asked to leave.
 It happens.
-So, what do you do if your dog gets “the boot?”
+Different dogs enjoy different forms of play, and some may be considered too enthusiastic for daycare.
+So, what do you do if your dog gets “the boot” from doggy daycare?

 I’m clearing the air and admitting it here: I feel stressed when my dog is alone.

 Living with any roommate can be a struggle, but furry, four-legged roommates can take your frustration to a new level.

 1. How are dogs grouped in day care (age, size, or activity level)?

 How can I stop my puppy from chewing everything in sight?